Amulya631/Agentic-AI-projects/Serverless AI Chatbot/README.md

 ### **Step 1: Set up Vertex AI**

-1. Go to **Vertex AI → Model Garden**.
+1. Navigate to **Vertex AI → Model Garden**.
-2. Select your model: **Gemini 2.5 Flash Lite**.
+2. Select the model: **Gemini 2.5 Flash Lite**.
 3. Open **Vertex AI Studio → Browse Prompt Gallery**.
-4. Choose an existing prompt or create your own custom system prompt for the chatbot.
+4. Choose a prompt template or create your own system prompt for the chatbot.

 ---

 ### **Step 2: Choose and Deploy the Prompt**

-1. For this project, select the **“Pet & Animal Needs Assistant”** prompt.
+1. Select the **“Pet & Animal Needs Assistant”** prompt.
 2. Click **Save**.
-3. On the right-hand side, click **“Build with Code”** → open the dropdown (⬇️) → select **“Deploy the app powered by Cloud Run.”**
+3. On the right-hand side, click **“Build with Code”**, then from the dropdown (⬇️) select **“Deploy the app powered by Cloud Run.”**
-4. Wait for the Cloud Run service to finish deploying.
+4. Wait for the deployment to complete.

 ---

 ### **Step 3: Test & Customize the App**

-1. Once deployed, click the **HTTP link** from Cloud Run to open your live chatbot.
+1. Once the **Cloud Run service** is deployed, click the **HTTP link** to open your live chatbot.
-2. If you want to customize the interface beyond the default **Gradio UI**, you can edit the provided `app.py` file.
+2. If you’d like to customize the interface, modify the provided `app.py` file.
-3. You can also deploy it locally using your own custom UI instead of Gradio.
+3. You can also deploy it locally with your own custom UI instead of the default Gradio interface.

 ---